UnearthedArcana/B_Spells/README.md

 ***Notes***:
 **General**: Set to Opposition School: Invocation unless IWDEE style spells is installed (where it will be Necromancer as in IWDEE)

+**Mindsight** (New)
+(Divination)

+Level: 4
+Range: 0
+Duration: 1 hour
+Casting Time: 1
+Area of Effect: the caster
+Saving Throw: None

+When this spell is cast, the caster is able to "see" and "hear" everything in <PRO_HISHER> immediate area, as though the environmental conditions are ideal for sight and sound, and <PRO_HESHE> can effectively "see" twice as far as before.  <PRO_HESHE> needs no sensory organs for this detection, and, as such, effects that blind or deafen are effectively dispelled.
+Additionally, <PRO_HESHE> need not fear such effects as long as this spell is in place.

+<PRO_HESHE> effectively gains infravision while this spell is in effect, and <PRO_HISHER> preternatural awareness of <PRO_HISHER> surroundings grants a -2 bonus to <PRO_HISHER> armor class.

+This spell does not grant any special benefits against illusions.

 **Shadow Monsters** (IWDEE)
 (Illusion/Phantasm)